Geovation/roads/README.md

 ## Synopsis

 Recording and maintaining the correct direction of traffic for oneway roads is important for routing, and needs to be monitored.
 The current process for validating the direction is a manual approach, which results in a slow, time-consuming update process where the majority of surveyors will be sent to random locations in order to determine if the directions are valid, most of which will already be correct.
-There is a clear need for a better suited detection system, to reduce wasted time caused by sending surveyors to locations where the directions of roads are likely already correct.
+There is a clear need for a better suited detection system to reduce wasted time caused by sending surveyors to locations where the directions of roads are likely already correct.

 ## Proposal